alsm/hrotti/README.md

 This is configured by setting two environment variables;

 HROTTI_HOST - the local host or ip address to bind to (0.0.0.0 or unset for all interfaces)
 HROTTI_PORT - the port to listen on
+HROTTI_USE_WEBSOCKETS - true or false (default) to listen for websocket connections rather than tcp

 Hrotti supports;
 * QoS 0, 1 and 2 for sending/receiving/subscriptions